 All 875 staterooms onboard Disney Wonder were updated in a late 2016 renovation.
 Disney listened to passenger feedback and included practical features like platform beds with room to fit a full-size suitcase underneath.
 A space that used to be occupied by old-fashioned-looking steamer trunks was replaced with more functional drawers.
 All mattresses, bedding and soft furnishings were also replaced -- we heard of other passengers trying in vain to purchase the Egyptian cotton comforter, which we agree was unbelievably comfy.

 Cabins reflect an Art Deco style and nautical decor with Disney touches.
 All rooms feature a blue and cream color scheme with red accent pillows.
 The lamps above each nightstand feature nightshades that look like Old World maps, and beneath the shade is a silver rim with Mickey Mouse cutouts.
 You'll find anchors in an accent blanket, faint outlines of Mickey in the white comforter and art like a sketch of "Pirates of the Caribbean" or an old photograph of Walt Disney and his wife on the walls.

-Especially convenient, and clever in design, is the deep sofa that converts to a daybed with a top "bunk" that folds down from the ceiling.
+Bedroom setups are flexible with twin or queen beds.
+Sleeper sofas and pull-down beds are available for additional occupants.
+Especially convenient, and clever in design, is the deep sofa in select rooms that converts to a daybed with a top "bunk" that folds down from the ceiling.
 The top bunk features safety rails that close off any open space to prevent children from falling in the middle of the night.
-The bunk is also advantageous if you have children who don't sleep well together in the same bed.
-It's also helpful if you still have nappers as you can leave the beds arranged during the day without monopolizing the majority of the open floor space with a pulled out sofa bed.
+The bunk is advantageous if you have children who don't sleep well together in the same bed, and also helpful if you still have nappers as you can leave the beds arranged during the day without monopolizing the majority of the open floor space with a pulled out sofa bed.